FeniksComputerClub/sandbox/README.md

 # sandbox
-Let learn how this Shit works
+Lets learn how this shit works.